 If you are living outside of the UK and EU right now, but need to open a sterling denominated account, you might not be able to get what you need through Barclays.
 Maybe you’re planning on moving to Britain soon, but don’t yet have a residential address arranged - or you’re in the UK already, but have not yet got the documents required to open a Barclays account.

-There’s no fee to open a Wise borderless account online, and you can choose how you want Wise to verify your details.
+It's easy to open a Wise multicurrency account online, and you can choose how you want Wise to verify your details.

 To open a regular bank account with Barclays you’ll need to provide proof of ID and one document from the following list¹, which shows you have a current residential address in the UK: